What to Do if you Need a Nominee Director for Your Company?

 The Services of Corporate Service Providers (CSP)

 The second option is to engage the services of Corporate Service Providers (CSP).
 CSP makes the entire appointing process easier and convenient.
-You would be required to provide precise information on your requirements.
+You would be required to provide precise information on your company director and requirements.

 Information you Should Provide the Service Provider

-The service provider will appoint a nominee director for your company if you provide the following information.
+The service provider will appoint a nominee director for your company if you provide the company secretary following information.

 - Reasons for appointing a nominee director